-The Board agreed to an evaluation of effectiveness undertaken by the National Governors Association & sponsored by the Department, The independent consultant reported to the Board in July & will return to assess progress against recommendations, agreed by the Board, in the Autumn.
+The Board agreed to an evaluation of effectiveness undertaken by the National Governors Association & sponsored by the Department.
+The independent consultant reported to the Board in July & will returned to assess progress against recommendations, agreed by the Board, in the Autumn.
 A number of 'technical' or points of procedure highlighted are addressed through a professional review of the Articles of Association ensuring that Trustees are compliant in every aspect of their responsibilities.
+Throughout the year the Board moved toward implementing the recommendations.